guidrymwg/MyApplication/README.md

  - Android Studio (<a href="https://developer.android.com/studio/install.html"
 target="_new">Installing Android Studio</a>)
- - An Android phone or an Android phone emulator launched from Android Studio
+ - An Android phone or tablet, or an Android phone or tablet emulator launched from Android Studio

 ## Getting Started
 First download this project using the <b>Clone or Download</b> button, either by